Grants Awarded

 2023 Annual Grants

-Three Arches Foundation awarded $2 million in 2023 Annual grants towards 25 initiatives to help the people of Lakewood and surrounding communities lead healthier lives.
+Three Arches Foundation awarded $2 million in 2023 annual grants towards 25 initiatives to help the people of Lakewood and surrounding communities lead healthier lives.

-Bellefaire JCB $214,834
+Bellefaire JCB - $214,834

 To expand access to vital behavioral health consultation and critical trauma-informed prevention services in Lakewood City Schools through Bellefaire’s School-Based Counseling program.
 Funding of these services enables Bellefaire’s counselors to maintain a presence and further establish relationships while meeting the increased mental health needs of students, families, and school personnel at no cost and regardless of insurance coverage.

-Canopy Child Advocacy Center $78,709
+Canopy Child Advocacy Center - $78,709

 To maintain the onsite, dedicated family resource manager role ensuring children and families have access to all necessary resources and services required to reduce trauma after a child abuse crisis.
 Removing systemic and structural barriers and addressing unmet needs, this role helps to bridge service provider gaps, decrease the need for interventions within the system, and provide legitimate pathways to care.

-Carolyn L. Farrell Foundation for Brain Health $42,380
+Carolyn L. Farrell Foundation for Brain Health - $42,380

 Operating support to maintain current programs and expansion of services for care partners and family members, as well as identify opportunities to reach marginalized communities affected by dementia.
 Focus is centered on never trying to change those with dementia but instead creating an understanding community around the individual and their care partners through empowerment, socialization, and enrichment opportunities and services.
 With a shared interest in supporting brain health and cognitive function in older adults, this grant is funded through the generosity of Three Arches Foundation’s Harold C. Schott Foundation Endowment Fund.

-Cleveland Rape Crisis Center $80,000
+Cleveland Rape Crisis Center - $80,000

 For the Access to Care program that provides support and information to survivors of rape, sexual abuse, and human trafficking through the crisis hotline and in-person advocacy support during hospital exams and police station interactions.
 Through this 24-hours a day, 7-days a week program, victims have increased access to behavioral and physical health support to help them begin to heal from the trauma of sexual violence.

-Colors+ $134,000 (over two years)
+Colors+ - $134,000 (over two years)

 Operating support to continue free mental health prevention programs for LGBTQ+ youth, families, guardians, and allies in a safe and validating environment.
 Through advocacy, support, education, and celebration these services empower youth to thrive in their communities and help to decrease mental health risks.

-GiGi’s Playhouse Cleveland $85,000
+GiGi’s Playhouse Cleveland - $85,000

 To fund the GiGiFIT and Amina Grace Speech & Language research-driven programs designed to support and improve the lives of people with Down syndrome who are born with low muscle tone (hypotonia).
 Funded solely through philanthropic contributions, GiGi’s Playhouse is a one-of-a-kind achievement center with services offered at no cost to families and communities.

-Hispanic UMADAOP $30,000
+Hispanic UMADAOP - $30,000

 General operating support of culturally sensitive treatment services for the Residential, Intensive Outpatient, Outpatient, and Re-entry programs available to all adults, regardless of ethnicity, sexual orientation, and cultural background.
 Focused on the unique needs and goals of each individual, these accessible programs empower the Hispanic/Latinx and greater community to reduce the negative impact of HIV/AIDS, violence, abuse of alcohol, tobacco, and other drugs.

-Hospice of the Western Reserve $75,000
+Hospice of the Western Reserve - $75,000

 To expand outreach and address racial disparity in utilization of in-home, pre-hospice palliative care for patients with advanced serious and progressive illness.
 Through customized and coordinated plans of care, the Western Reserve Navigator team addresses physical, functional, social, emotional, and spiritual needs while working to remove barriers to physical and behavioral health.

-In Harmony Therapeutic Services $70,980 (over two years)
+In Harmony Therapeutic Services - $70,980 (over two years)

 For the pilot launch of trauma-informed music therapy services to support the mental health needs of students in the Fairview Park City School District free of charge.
 The evidence-based program will test the efficacy and assess long-term viability of utilizing a music therapy model in a school setting to address symptoms of both anxiety and depression, and improve empathy, communication, and academic performance.

-Lakewood Community Services Center $88,785
+Lakewood Community Services Center - $88,785

 To continue the well-established Senior Health Self-Management Program that helps guide and empower low-income seniors to take control of their health and well-being through experiential learning opportunities.
 Focused on food choices that are affordable, accessible, and easy to prepare, this program covers nutritional topics including portion control, healthy eating habits and hands-on food prep, and better managing chronic disease.

-LGBT Community Center of Greater Cleveland $134,318
+LGBT Community Center of Greater Cleveland - $134,318

 Continued support for the evolution of Trans+ programming to address access to physical and mental health care services for the local transgender and gender diverse populations.
 By reducing barriers and amplifying outreach through ongoing education and awareness, this program will continue to ensure folx are informed, empowered, and connected to safe, affirming and culturally sensitive well-being care and support.

-LifeAct $50,000 (over two years)
+LifeAct - $50,000 (over two years)

 To deliver LifeAct’s suicide prevention and mental health wellness programs for middle and high school students in Lakewood and surrounding communities, and develop and launch a new student-athlete stress management pilot program.
 Offered to schools without charge to ensure access to this life-changing and life-saving information, these programs help students to better understand their own mental health, recognize warning signs of suicide, and access professional help.

-Medworks $25,000
+Medworks - $25,000

 To provide funding in support of next year’s annual large-scale, two-day oral health and dental care clinic for underinsured and uninsured adults and children.
 Addressing an existing oral and dental health equity gap, the clinic will offer complete preventative and episodic care for all patients, along with preventative education, additional needed services, and connection with medical homes free of charge.

-Neighborhood Family Practice $120,000
+Neighborhood Family Practice - $120,000

 Operating support of NFP’s work to remove barriers that hinder access to health care for historically marginalized populations through funding for primary care, behavioral health, midwifery, dental, HIV, and pharmacy initiatives.
 Building healthy communities by providing high-value health care for all, NFP offers access to affordable and integrated health care services and works to remove barriers for patients through financial assistance and wraparound services.

-Nueva Luz Urban Resource Center $60,000 (over two years)
+Nueva Luz Urban Resource Center - $60,000 (over two years)

 To pilot an HIV prevention and testing program designed to target hard-to-reach and underserved populations on Cleveland's west side.
 Focused on challenging the root causes of systemic poverty among Latinx and other underserved individuals through culturally humbled services and community building, this program addresses equitable access to physical health care by reducing and addressing obstacles linked to language, ethnicity, race, gender/sexuality, immigration status, and socioeconomic status.

-Planned Parenthood of Greater Ohio $60,000
+Planned Parenthood of Greater Ohio - $60,000

 To help provide stable and affordable access to all FDA-approved forms of contraception for patients with low incomes who benefit from this care at the Rocky River health center.
 Reducing the financial strain allows patients to make decisions with dignity and receive access to high-quality, compassionate, and affordable family planning care.

-Recovery Resources $120,000
+Recovery Resources - $120,000

 Unrestricted funding that supports work to break down barriers for people struggling with mental health and substance use disorders through innovative care and treatment solutions enhanced by a commitment towards continuous improvement.
 Individuals have access to a full continuum of care regardless of insurance or where they are on their journey, thanks to a multi-disciplinary team of professionals helping patients initiate, manage, and sustain recovery.

-Signature Health $30,994
+Signature Health - $30,994

 To support patient navigation and transportation services for high-risk patients in Lakewood and surrounding communities.
 With focus on removing barriers and closing gaps in care, these services will ensure those seeking support for their mental health or substance use disorder at the Signature Health Lakewood location receive the consistent care needed to achieve better health outcomes.

-Smart Development $50,000
+Smart Development - $50,000

 To continue funding of the full-time Health and Community Case Manager dedicated to helping refugees and immigrants understand and navigate the local health system by bridging a gap in cultural and language barriers.
 As a trusted advocate based in the community, this position is a voice for families – helping build confidence and ensuring they have access to the health, well-being, and safety resources needed to thrive as newcomers.

-The Centers $120,000
+The Centers - $120,000

 Operating funds to support The Centers’ integrated, whole family approach to providing services in a way that addresses foundational health and wellness needs and connects individuals and families to a full continuum of offerings.
 These programs, including physical and behavioral health care, family support and early learning, and workforce development, help create life-changing solutions for some of the region’s most vulnerable people to lead healthier and more successful lives.

-The Cleveland Clinic Foundation $120,000
+The Cleveland Clinic Foundation - $120,000

 To expand the reach of youth mental health navigation services and sustain the well-established Mental Health Navigator position that assists K-12 students across the Lakewood City School District obtain access to behavioral health resources, including mental health assessment, care coordination, and caregiver support.
 Part of the onsite team at the Cleveland Clinic’s Medical Clinic at Lakewood High School, the navigator helps to identify and address gaps in care for students and families as an integral part of academic wellness and success.

-The Edna House for Women $45,000
+The Edna House for Women - $45,000

 To support the development of a formalized grant seeking strategy intended to secure philanthropic resources necessary to increase capacity and optimize operations.
 This allows for maximum growth for the organization and ensures women have an opportunity to recover from alcohol and drug addiction in a safe, sober environment, healing their mind, body, and spirit while learning skills needed to maintain a life of sobriety.

-The Gathering Place $50,000
+The Gathering Place - $50,000

 To address disparities in access to cancer support services and programming faced by vulnerable populations in Cleveland’s westside neighborhoods who typically have a higher cancer burden and face greater obstacles to prevention, detection, treatment, and survival.
 The development of relationship-driven, community responsive programming will provide trusted sources for essential cancer-related psychosocial health and wellness services.

-The Lantern Center for Recovery $55,000
+The Lantern Center for Recovery - $55,000

 Unrestricted funding for continued support of the mission to provide quality sober living, recovery awareness, education, and assistance to chemically dependent men.
 Recognizing the need to help men take advantage of available resources in the critical moment they are ready for care will ensure access to free treatment for drug and alcohol addiction.

-Urban Community School $60,000
+Urban Community School - $60,000

 Continued support for the Director of Mental Health & Counseling Services, who is vital in providing and connecting students to timely mental health services including crisis risk assessment, needs assessment, treatment, therapist supervision, insurance related referrals, and follow-up care.
 Challenged by significant barriers in their path to success, access to this medical model of school-based therapeutic services, which moves beyond the typical school guidance program, helps reduce health disparities, stabilize families, and allow students to remain focused on their academic goals.